2001 Iowa Hawkeyes football team: Minnesota

 The Hawkeyes closed out their home schedule at 5–1 by blasting Minnesota.
 Iowa led 21–0 after the first quarter, 28–3 at half, and 42–10 after three quarters before cruising to the 18 point win.
 Kyle McCann threw 3 TD passes and ran for a TD.

 After losing three straight in the series, this was the first of five consecutive wins for the Hawks over the Gophers.

-Iowa State
+at Iowa State

 The annual battle for the Cy-Hawk Trophy was scheduled originally for September 15, but due to the September 11 attacks, it was postponed or canceled like all sporting events planned for that weekend.
 The game was rescheduled for November 24, which turned out to be a natural fit since many other major rivalries were played that weekend.

 The Cyclones scored a touchdown in each of the first two quarters to head into halftime with a 14–0 lead.
 Iowa finally responded in the third quarter with two touchdowns from Ladell Betts, who also rushed for 150 yards on the day.

 The final scoring play of the game came early in the fourth quarter, with Tony Yelk kicking a 32-yard field goal to put the Cyclones up 17–14.
 An interception by Adam Runk with 1:37 remaining sealed the game for the Cyclones.